mbernardes19/100-days-of-code/log.md

 **Thoughts:** Still having some problems, but I feel that I'm much better than some days ago.
 Excited!

 **Link to work:** None, still having troubles with git, I'll solve that soon.

+### Day 8: November 8th, 2018

+**Today's Progress:** Learned how to use Rest Operator to reassing array elements and Destructed assignments to pass object as parameters

+**Thoughts:** Feeling phisically tired today, but didn't give up!

+**Link to work:** None